-- It's never appropriate to initiate unwanted physical contact: touching legs, arms, hands, faces or intimate body parts. - It's never appropriate to send overly personal or suggestive communications through messaging apps including channels such as Slack/Google Chat/WhatsApp/Teams and via other private messaging or social media platforms to a colleague, a client, a customer, a freelancer or contractor; irrespective of their level or role. - It's never appropriate to request or suggest sexual favours as a means to promotion, salary increases or for business gains. - It's never appropriate to hire or promote a person (or not to do these) based on their level of physical attractiveness. - It's never appropriate to verbally or otherwise sexually objectify anyone's body; by using innuendos, suggestive or lewd comments or otherwise. - It's never okay to share inappropriate sexual images or videos either in person or over communications platforms. - It's never appropriate to ask personal or intimate questions about someone's clothing choices. - It's never appropriate to ask someone or make a joke about their sexual habits, sexuality, gender or push for them to share their sexual experiences. - It's never appropriate for someone in a junior role to be asked by someone in a senior role to visit their home, hotel room or other place of stay alone, nor is it appropriate for someone in a senior role to visit someone in a junior role in their place of stay, uninvited.
+- to initiate unwanted physical contact: touching legs, arms, hands, faces or intimate body parts - to send overly personal or suggestive communications to a colleague, whatever their level or role - to request or suggest sexual favours as a means to promotion, salary increases or business gains - to hire or promote a person (or not to do these) based on their level of physical attractiveness - to verbally or otherwise sexually objectify anyone's body by using innuendos, suggestive or lewd comments or otherwise - to ask personal or intimate questions about someone's clothing choices. - to ask someone about their sexual habits, sexuality, or gender or push for them to share their sexual experiences - for someone in a junior role to be asked by someone in a senior role to visit their home, hotel room or other place of stay alone, nor is it appropriate for someone in a senior role to visit someone in a junior role in their place of stay, uninvited - to exploit or wield your power over others - to use a person's gender, ethnicity or perceived attractiveness as a way to impress clients and for business gains

-- It's never appropriate to exploit or wield your power over others. - It's never appropriate to use a person's gender, sexual orientation, ethnicity or perceived attractiveness as a way to impress clients and for business gains. - It's never okay to excuse someone's behaviour because they are an important customer, client or have seniority. - It's never okay to excuse someone's behaviour because they are held in high esteem e.g. they come up with big ideas, bring in income, run a huge team, win new business. - It's never okay to excuse bad behaviour as 'banter.' - It's never okay to excuse someone's behaviour because... - ...that's 'just the way they are.' - ...of their gender. - ...of their sexual orientation, even if it's different to your own. - ...the harassment wasn't physical. - ...of impaired thinking due to drug or alcohol use. - It's never okay to excuse someone's behaviour because it was away from the office and in environments such as... - ...pubs. - ...parties and social occasions. - ...business trips and overnight stays. - ...shoots. - ...award shows. - ...festivals and conferences. - ...online. - It's never okay to rely solely on non-verbal cues as consent for sexual behaviour; relying on - face and body movements alone is not enough and dangerous.
-Get definitive and clear consent.
+- to excuse someone's behaviour because they are an important customer, or client or have seniority

+- to excuse someone's behaviour because they are held in high esteem e.g., they come up with big ideas, run a huge team, win new business

+- to excuse someone's behaviour because:

+- they shrug it off as "banter"

+- that's 'just the way they are'

+- of their gender

+- of their sexual orientation, even if it's different to your own

+- the harassment wasn't physical

+- of impaired thinking due to drug or alcohol use

+- it's 'culturally acceptable'

+- to excuse someone's behaviour because it was away from the office and in an environment such as:

+- pubs

+- parties and social occasions

+- business trips and overnight stays, or on shoots

+- award shows

+- festivals and conferences

+- online e.g. WhatsApp, social media platforms, Zoom/Teams socials

+- to rely solely on non-verbal cues as consent for sexual behaviour; relying on face and body movements alone is not enough and is dangerous.
+Get verbal consent, consider that individuals with disabilities may not be able to give verbal consent.